-A tube bending automation cell offers easy setup and easy to use 3D software with a touchscreen.
+A tube bending automation cell offers an easy setup and easy-to-use 3D software with a touchscreen.
 These make programing and using the tube bending automation cell for mandrel tube bending simpler and faster than manual bending.
 Because setup can be checked and potential problems explored within the software, often problems can be identified before a piece is bent.

 Automation cells also offer robotic, automatic loading and unloading over a mandrel.
 This helps prevent some of the human errors that can lead to tube wrinkling.